WPPA Frequently Asked Questions

 A. Welles Park is the home park for WPPA, however, games and practices are also held at Hollywood Park, Legion Park, Rogers Park and Winnemac Park.
 Maps with field locations and directions from Welles Park can be found by visiting our Field Locations page.

 Q. How many games a week will my child play?

 A. Scheduling is always dependent upon the number of teams in the league and field availability.
 Generally during the regular season your child will play one or two games each week over the weekend (which does include Friday and Monday night games).
 Keep in mind that make-up games for rain outs and playoff schedule (starting end of June and running through mid-July) may result in a child playing more than twice a week.

 Q. What time of day are the weekday games?

 A. The weekday games are held in the evenings only, usually scheduled to start at 5:30pm and games are subject to the time limits stipulated in the rules.

 Q. Will my child get to play in every game?

 A. The WPPA is an instructional baseball league.
 All children must play a minimum of three or four defensive innings depending on the league in the field each game and every child bats throughout the entire game.

 Q. What kind of equipment should my child have?

 A. Your child must have a baseball glove (preferably leather).
-Players may also, bring a pair of baseball cleats (no metal cleats except in Liberty league), batting glove(s) and a bat.
+Players may also, bring a pair of baseball cleats (no metal cleats except in Liberty league), batting glove(s) and a bat (bat rules vary by age level so please confirm with your coach what bats are allowed).
 An athletic cup for boys in the Minor division and higher is recommended and required for any boy that plays catcher.
 The WPPA will provide all other equipment, including uniform jerseys, caps and pants.